sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 Despite discovering that you look like some kind of devil doll, and those in the Castle who had witnessed Jevil's downfall turning to run whenever they crossed paths with you, you found you didn't mind the body so much.
 You missed yours of course, but... this would do.

 No, your desire was to learn magic.
-Having grown up in a world without it, and the constant hum of energy coursing through your body left you wanting an outlet, wanting to experiment.
+Having grown up in a world without it, and the constant hum of energy coursing through your body left you wanting an outlet, wanting to experiment... wanting to harness this energy.

 Which is how you would find yourself in the archives for most of your free time, sat at a table quietly, a stack of history and theory books about magic by your side, and occasionally trying to figure out some basic spells - casting light, or healing, or something.

-It wasn't working out yet, but you wanted to be able to do it at least once, even if it wasn't going to follow you once you were reunited with your own body.
+It wasn't working out yet - as it turned out, trying to learn techniques that were simply innate ability for monsters was a *lot* of trial and error... or almost entirely error in your case.
+Just because the body you currently inhabited was capable did not mean you immediately knew how to tap into that energy.
+But you kept at it - you wanted to be able to cast magic at least once, even if it wasn't going to follow you once you were reunited with your own body.

 ----

 In speaking to Ralsei one day, you find out that there is one Darkner in the kingdom who knows Jevil better than most.
 This interests you, as you have a picture of what Jevil was like up to and *after* his imprisonment, but not before.
 You had only vague ideas about his personality, his character before that point.

-And so, that afternoon, you venture out into Castle Town, nodding toward the citizens you pass by.
+And so, that afternoon, you venture out of Card Castle into Castle Town, nodding toward the citizens you pass by.
 People are starting to adjust to your presence and your 'restored sanity', and some creatures actually wave back at you - something that delights you.

 It's a busy day today - it seems as if you are catching the tail end of a market day, as various darkner monsters are running around catching the last deals of the day, as some stalls are already packing up.